meditationstuff/protocol_1/index.md

 You might not feel good and safe all the time, but it’s good to want to feel good and safe, and it’s good to seek to stably feel good and safe or to feel good and safe as much as possible.

-Without exception, and no matter how subtle the feeling, there’s always a valid sense in which, if it feels wrong it is wrong. [i.e. if X makes you feel wrong, then X is somehow wrong.]
-People often will systematically and relentlessly deny the relevant sense in order to try to immorally coerce and control you.
-Senses other than the relevant sense can be used to Inappropriately destroy institutions.
+Without exception, and no matter how subtle the feeling, there’s always a valid sense in which, if it feels wrong it is wrong. [i.e. if X makes you feel wrong, then X is somehow wrong.\*] People often will systematically and relentlessly deny the relevant sense in order to try to immorally coerce and control you.
+Senses other than the relevant sense can be used to inappropriately destroy institutions.
 People trying to control you will try to convince you the former is the latter (among an unlimited number of other tactics that don’t refer to groups or institutions.)
 Of course, you could be mistaken about something or both could be happening.
 But that’s what the controlling people will do.

 You might get hit by a bus or meteor or your cryo chamber might run out of geopolitics or something.
 But, it’s possible to have a good life, anyway, and it’s possible to impeccably work to reduce the chances of such bad things while having a good, complete, rich, full, life.